Brilliance0nly/Brilliance0nly.github.io/README.md

 For this project to be effective, you will need the following items for the Raspberry Pi to be used as a networking device.

+1. A Raspberry Pi 4
+2. An SD card large to install the system on
+3. A USB for expandiing storage and downling packages to the device
+4. An ethernet Extesion cord or portable witch

 ```markdown
 Syntax highlighted code block